Questions?

 So if you're using your projector for business purposes a 16:10 projector screen is what we'd recommend.

-Cinemascope (2.35:1 and 2.40:1)
+Cinemascope (2.35:1 And 2.40:1)

 2.35:1 Aspect Ratio